 Middle School Instructional Materials Available

-The first OpenSciEd curriculum units for grades 6-8 will be available August 2019 after extensive field testing in ten states–California, Iowa, Louisiana, Massachusetts, Michigan, New Jersey, New Mexico, Oklahoma, Rhode Island, and Washington.
+The first OpenSciEd units for grades 6-8 are available now, after extensive field testing in ten states–California, Iowa, Louisiana, Massachusetts, Michigan, New Jersey, New Mexico, Oklahoma, Rhode Island, and Washington.

 As a founding member of the OpenSciEd Developers Consortium, along with BSCS Science Learning, Northwestern University, Boston College, University of Colorado Boulder, and Digital Promise, the Dana Center supported OpenSciEd throughout development and field testing of these initial units.
 We will continue to support OpenSciEd as new units are developed.